 We have just got back from visiting Disneyland Paris with our toddler and had a fantastic time.
-However I know that a lot of people wonder what there is at Disneyland Paris for toddlers and whether it is a good time to visit or if you should wait until your kids are a bit older to visit.
+However I know that a lot of people wonder what there is at Disneyland Paris for toddlers and whether this is the best age to visit Disneyland Paris.
 In this guide we round up what there is at Disneyland Paris for toddlers, our top tips for visiting Disneyland Paris with toddlers and of course the best Disneyland Paris Rides for toddlers.

 Tips for Visiting Disneyland Paris With Toddlers or Babies